hexdreamer/tesseract-build/README.md

 ## Build from source

-The top-level libraries needed to perform OCR are, in hierarchical order:
+The *top-level libraries* needed to perform OCR are, in hierarchical order:

 - **tesseract**: the main library for performing OCR
   - **leptonica**: a library for managing image data and image manipulation
     - **libjpeg**, **libpng**, **libtiff**: the libraries for the individual image formats

-There is additional tooling to support the process of building the top-level libs; packages like **autoconf** and **automake** from GNU.
+There is additional tooling to support the process of building the top-level libs, packages like **autoconf** and **automake** from GNU.

 The final arrangement of the packages we settled on looks like: